husqvarnagroup/smart-garden-gateway-public/README.md

     * ```/yocto/meta-readonly-rootfs-overlay``` – Writable rootfs overlay on top of a read-only rootfs
     * ```/yocto/meta-swupdate``` – Update mechanism software
     * ```/yocto/meta-atmel``` – our Atmel Board Support Package (BSP), used only for Art.
 No. 19000

+# Getting access

+## Art.
+No. 19005
+The serial port can be found on [J7](doc/19005-pins.jpg).
+Settings are 115200 8N1, the level is 3.3V.

+Once connected, simply follow the instructions printed during startup.

+## Art.
+No. 19000
+We do not provide (yet!) any help rooting this device.
+The internet however does.